Badlands National Park: Climate change

-By 2050, the NPS predicts that Badlands National Park will have different conditions than are currently felt in the park—including increasing or decreasing temperatures, changes in quantity of total spring precipitation, potential delays in the start of spring within the park, and various increasing frequencies of heavy precipitation events.
+By 2050, the NPS predicts that Badlands National Park will have different conditions from those currently felt in the park—including increasing or decreasing temperatures, changes in quantity of total spring precipitation, potential delays in the start of spring within the park, and various increasing frequencies of heavy precipitation events.
 Widespread summer drought is projected to be more likely in South Dakota within the same time frame (2050).
 On average, the counties of Oglala Lakota, Pennington, and Jackson (the three main counties that the park occupies) have seen a gradual shift of monthly and annual temperatures between 1901 and 2021, leading to a warmer, drier environment.

 Current climate predictions developed by the NPS have allowed Badlands National Park to develop several management techniques preparing for different climate scenarios, categorized as "no-gainer", "no-regrets", or "no-brainer" management styles.
 According to the NPS Climate Scenarios brief for the park, a "no-gainer" is a current action that is not likely to achieve desired outcomes in any given future scenario.
 A "no-regrets" management style implements new actions that are likely to be successful in management of all potential future scenarios.
 "No-brainer" management involves maintaining current management practices that are likely to be beneficial, but aren't necessarily ideal.
 Climate Change management within the park primarily focuses on native vegetation, bison populations, species rehabilitation, archeological and paleontological preservation, and infrastructure and geohazards.
 Management plans for these values are primarily under the categories "no-regrets" and "no-brainer".